urgdog/urg.systems/thonks/errors.md

 # Urg Totem: Error Say, 'Cable Not Plugged'.
 Humans Say, 'System Broken.'

 In olden days, when Urg was a young shaman, he think everyone want to know things.
 Urg likes know things, and read.
-Sometimes tho, ppl don't want all knowledge.
+Sometimes tho, people not want all knowledge.
 Is ok- not everyone likes to know history since time started.
 Very helpful for troubleshoot, not helpful for finishing things before ale-o-clock.